urllib3/urllib3/README.md

 ## Contributing

-urllib3 happily accepts contributions.
-Please see our [contributing documentation](https://urllib3.readthedocs.io/en/latest/contributing.html) for some tips on getting started.
+urllib3 welcomes contributions.
+Please read our [contributing documentation](https://urllib3.readthedocs.io/en/latest/contributing.html) before starting work.

+Check for existing pull requests addressing the same issue, and share feedback and suggestions in the existing pull request and issue.
+Duplicate pull requests, including alternative solutions, will be rejected without review unless a maintainer has approved opening an alternative pull request in advance.

 ## Security Disclosures